mazenalamir/lorentz-atractor-blind-fault-detection-dataset/README.md

   <img src="https://github.com/mazenalamir/lorentz-atractor-blind-fault-detection-dataset/blob/main/images/fig_lorentz_0.png" width="50%">
 </p>

+Note that green regions corresponds to nominal parameters (normalized values = 1) while the red regions correspond to changes in the values of the parameters to be detected by the anomalies detector.

 The dataset consists of four csv pandas dataframes:

 - `df_train.csv`: The Dataframe of features for training